GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Results

 As \Gaia{} observations cover the full sky, and studies of Galactic kinematics are concerned with the correlations of stellar velocities with their location in position-space, we compare the results of upsampling the parent star particles in the same observational window as in \Fig{fig:competitor_distributions_mu}.
 For Auriga~6, this patch contains 3,015 star particles.
 We upsample the star particles by a factor of 500 to have statistics comparable to that of the Aurigaia catalog: 2,192,188 stars.

 In \Fig{fig:auriga_upsampling}, we plot the proper motion for stars upsampled in the patch for the \Gaia{} DR3 catalog and from the Auriga~6 simulations using both \enbid{} and the CNF.
-The phase space sampling using \enbid{} results in stars noticeably clumped in proper motion around the parent star particles.
-These clumps and streaks are similar to the distribution from the Aurigaia catalogs in \Fig{fig:competitor_distributions_mu}, as both datasets are generated by using the \enbid{} algorithm to estimate sampling Gaussian bandwidths.
-The normalizing flow upsampling gives a smoother proper motion distribution that is closer qualitatively than the \enbid{} upsampling to the real \Gaia{} DR3 data while still following the distribution of the parent star particles.
+The bottom right panel of \Fig{fig:auriga_upsampling} shows the proper motion of our \enbid{}-upsampled dataset.
+The optimized bandwidth is sufficiently larger than the inter-particle spacing so that the clumpy substructures visible in \Fig{fig:competitor_distributions_mu} are no longer there.
+The proper motion distribution is as smooth as \Gaia{} DR3 plot in the center.

+The bottom left panel of \Fig{fig:auriga_upsampling} shows the proper motion of the CNF-upsampled dataset.
+The CNF upsampling also generates a very smooth distribution as CNF models a smooth transformation from the standard Gaussian to the data distribution.
+Within this patch, both optimized \enbid{} and CNF apparently generate high-quality proper motion distributions.

-In \Fig{fig:enbid_icrs} and \Fig{fig:cnf_icrs}, we provide the full six-dimensional phase space (in the ICRS coordinates) of stars upsampled in the patch by \enbid{} and the CNF, respectively.\footnote{We note that these plots lack observational effects, so they differ from the \Gaia{} plots, especially in the distance distribution.
+In \Fig{fig:enbid_icrs} and \Fig{fig:cnf_icrs}, we provide the full six-dimensional phase space (in the ICRS coordinates) of stars upsampled in the patch by our bandwidth-optimized \enbid{} algorithm and the CNF-based \GalaxyFlow{}, respectively.\footnote{We note that these plots lack observational effects, so they differ from the \Gaia{} plots, especially in the distance distribution.
 The corresponding \Gaia{} distribution is a convolution of the true distances with observational effects such as observed magnitude limits.
 The far-away stars are dimmer and more difficult to observe, and so we see fewer distant stars compared to the upsampled star distributions.
-Nevertheless, those observational effects do not wash out the upsampler dependence, so comparing the simulation truth distributions is sufficient for our purpose. } We can see the kernel-induced unphysical substructure in each two-dimensional plot in \Fig{fig:enbid_icrs}, while the CNF distributions in \Fig{fig:cnf_icrs} do not have such artifacts.
-Overall, the blotchiness of \enbid{} upsampled star distributions (relative to the density estimate learned by the CNF) indicates that the adaptive kernel density estimation is not the ideal method for star particle upsampling.
+Nevertheless, those observational effects do not wash out the upsampler dependence, so comparing the simulation truth distributions is sufficient for our purpose. } Overall, both sets of upsampled distributions look similar and sufficiently smooth in all the position and velocity components, but the two upsampling methods noticeably differ in the distance histogram.
+The main reason for the sudden rise of distance distribution in \enbid{}-upsampling is due to over-smoothing in kernel density estimation.